5. Setup and start Eliza agent

 Let's get ready to use the Eliza AI Agent Framework with the GetGift Eliza plugin by following steps:

-Check the .env.example
+Check the

-, and paste in the necessary configurations which are marked as TODOs.
+Open the file src/custom-plugins/actions/getGift.ts, and paste in the necessary configurations which are marked as TODOs.
 To make the actions to send transactions as we requested, these constants must be updated:

 In GetGiftAction Class, core functionalities to interact with the smart contract are implemented, and wallet provider which is a wrapper of viem used to handle blockchain interactions.
-Within the class, the function getGift
+Within the class, the function getGift parses parameters and extract gift and grantee's address and then make a call to the hardcoded smart contract with necessary data.

 The other exported object is Action getGiftAction which is the "configuration" of the plugin.
 The plugin is registered with agent as an entry to make the action.